Janice Soprano: Biography

-In season four, after the death of Jackie Aprile Jr. (Jason Cerbone), Janice embarks on a clandestine relationship with Ralph Cifaretto (Joe Pantoliano), who is in a relationship with Jackie's mother Rosalie Aprile (Sharon Angela).
+In season four, after the death of Jackie Aprile Jr. (Jason Cerbone), Janice embarks on a clandestine relationship with Ralph Cifaretto (Joe Pantoliano), while he was is in a relationship with Jackie's mother Rosalie Aprile (Sharon Angela).
 With the help of her feminist therapist, Janice soon reaches the conclusion that her affair with Ralph is a mistake.
-After Ralph happily tells her that he is no longer seeing Rosalie Aprile and plans to move in with her, Janice responds by flying into a rage, pushing him down a flight of stairs and screaming at him to leave.
+After Karen's death in a car accident, Ralph uses the event as an excuse to end his relationship with Rosalie, he happily tells her that he is no longer seeing Rosalie Aprile and plans to move in with her, Janice responds by flying into a rage, pushing him down a flight of stairs and screaming at him to leave.
 Sometime later, Tony asks Janice about Ralph's bizarre sexual fetishes, of which he had recently become aware.
 She refuses to tell him anything at first, ostensibly to protect Ralph's privacy.
 When Tony offers her money, however, she immediately tells him everything he wants to know.

 Following Ralph's disappearance, Janice sets her sights on the newly widowed Bobby Baccalieri (Steve Schirripa), another of Tony's caporegimes, whose fidelity to his wife while she was alive, and obvious adoration of her after her death makes him especially appealing.
 Initially, Janice serves Bobby's dinners, sometimes claiming other women's plates as her own, and informally dates him.
 Frustrated with Bobby's refusal to commit, she sends Bobby's children instant messages under a false screen name, claiming to be watching them, in an attempt to scare them.

 This ploy succeeds, driving Bobby and his children into her arms for comfort from the supposed stalker.
 Although mainly acting out of her desires, she does help Bobby by pushing him to do a task for her uncle Junior that he has been putting off due to grief.
 She attends her uncle's racketeering trial and assists Bobby with taking care of Junior.

 By the beginning of season five, Janice and Bobby are married.
 She is shown to have a difficult relationship with her stepchildren.
 She attacks a soccer player's mother at Sophia's Peewee soccer match and injures her badly enough to require hospitalization, garnering her an assault charge, and to Tony's displeasure, unwanted TV news coverage mentioning his name and line of work.
 Bobby insists that she attend anger management counseling.
 While it briefly has the desired effect, Tony, in doubt and jealous of Janice's newfound peace of mind, purposefully obstructs her progress by taunting her about her missing son.